TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 ### What bootstrapping method should I use?
 The method of bootstrapping depends on your assumptions surrounding the sources of error in the system.
-Non-parametric bootstrapping

 Non-parametric bootstrapping assumes that the underlying model generating the data is unknown or too complex to be accurately represented by a parametric distribution.
 Instead of making explicit assumptions about the model, non-parametric bootstrapping focuses solely on the observed data and its properties.
+This error can be examinied for each variable using the L1_error.m script (Part 1).
 As such, we deem this bootstrap method to be most appropriate if we assume that the primary source of error is analytical and/or related to disequilbrium, geological uncertainty etc.
 In this case, the error associated with the observations is greater than associated model error.

-However, in some cases the primary source of error may be model error. re
+However, in some cases the primary source of error may be model error.

-In

 In this case, the synthetic bootstrap option may be most suitable as it allows the user to select an appropriate mean and standard deviation.
+A standard deviation should be chosen which allows for a suitable degree of temperature and pressure uncertainty for the particular variable of interest.
+This can be chosen with the help of the L1_error.m script (Part 2).
+We have generally found that a standard deviation equivalent to 20% of the mean value is more than enough.

 ### Code
+1) model = '???'.
+This is the path to the forward model CSV file.
+2) observations =  '???'.
+This is the path to the observations CSV file.
+3) synthetic_data = '???'.
+This is the path to the synthetic data.
+It will only be used if bootstrap_type = -1.
+4) bootstrap_type = ?.
+This controls the type of bootstrapping you perform.
+Parametric = 1, non-parametric = 0, synthetic Gaussian = -1
+5) it = ?.
+This is the number of bootstrap re-samples used.
+The more the merrier!
+6) confidence_level = ?.
+This is the confidence level represented by the ellipse on the final plot.
+7) boxplots = ?.
+This controls whether you plot boxplots or histograms of temperature and pressure variability.
+1 = boxplot, 0 = histogram
+8) Nbins = ?.
+This is the number of histogram bins used for the plot.
+Only applicable if boxplots = 0.

 ### Outputs
+The code outputs three plots:
+1) a grid showing the extent and resolution of the forward models.
+2) the grid-search solution with uncertainty analysis.
+3) a plot showing all of the best-fit solutions overlain on the overlapping contour plot of L0_isopleths.m script.

 ## L3_residuals.m